psychemedia/middle-english-romances/sir-amadace.md

 For as sche says thus have Y wroght/'
 He cald apon his sompter-mon:
-" At the marchandes hows owre yn thou tak on;
+"At the marchandes hows owre yn thou tak on;

 jQn hym is all my thoghtt.
 Loke thou dyght owre soper he tyme,